rokm/macvi-usv-odce-toolkit/README.md

 # USV Obstacle Detection Challenge Evaluation Toolkit

-This repository provides source code of the evaluation toolkit for the *USV Obstacle Detection Challenge*, hosted at the *1st Workshop on Maritime Computer Vision (MaCVi)* as part of the WACV2023.
+This repository contains source code of the evaluation toolkit for the *USV Obstacle Detection Challenge*, hosted at the *1st Workshop on Maritime Computer Vision (MaCVi)* as part of the WACV2023.